 Restrooms are open for student use throughout the school day.
 During class time, students must obtain a hall pass from the teacher to use the restroom.
 Students using the restroom are to cooperate with staff members checking or supervising the area.
-Restrooms are not to be used for "social gathering."
-Food and loitering are not allowed in the restroom.
+Restrooms are not to be used for "social gathering."-Food and loitering are not allowed in the restroom.

-School Safety and Security Cameras on Campus (BP/AR 3516)
+School Safety and Security (Cameras o On Campus) (BP/AR 3516)